Sangarshanan/sangarshanan.github.io/_includes/stuff/musings.md

 For you've come this far

 ----
-Fairy lights and wine glasses
+Fairy lights and wine glasses\
-Faces so lively
+Faces so lively\
-Surrounded by people
+Surrounded by people\
-Im so lonely
+Im so lonely\
-I wanna go
+I wanna go\
-No i'll stay
+No i'll stay\
-What if I miss
+What if I miss\
-The stories, oh what a day
+The stories, oh what a days

 ----
-Moon wearing her crescent
+Moon wearing her crescent\
-Stars in all their glory
+Stars in all their glory\
-Just me alone, a present soul
+Just me alone, a present soul\
-Living out my story
+Living out my story\
-I have everything I want
+I have everything I want\
-Nothing more nothing less
+Nothing more nothing less\
-Boundless joy and Entropy
+Boundless joy and Entropy\
 What a beautiful mess

 ----
-Its just me
+Its just me\
-Its just me
+Its just me\
 There's noone else

 ----
-You look up to me
+You look up to me\
-Eyes Red
+Eyes Red\
-Filled with dread
+Filled with dread\
-Kill me
+Kill me\
-You said
+You said\
-But baby
+But baby\
 You're already dead

 ----

+Being Stoic\
+Is your soul at Zero Entropy ?

+---

+Random acts of kindness\
+Make strangers smile and so will you\
+Unconditional love in abundance\
+Makes Heaven a place on Earth

+---

+And in the blink of an eye\
+My whole world changes

+---

+They are taking pictures\
+You don't take pictures do you\
+You don't give a shit\
+You sit on my balcony\
+Look around judging people\
+You can stay still\
+You can't stop moving\
+For hours\
+You lick you growl\
+You stay silently still\
+What are you thinking

+---

+That's a star\
+Hidden between the clouds\
+Its a million miles away\
+Its moving away from you\
+Light years ahead\
+It gets dimmer and dimmer\
+One day its no more\
+It's not just this star with this fate\
+Every star observable to us\
+Will disappear forever\
+Die out of sight\
+Until one day\
+The beautiful night sky we relish\
+Will become a myth\
+A Fairytale for the innocent\
+Oh how the stars would shine\
+They shine now\
+They shine for you\
+Just look up

+---